richtaur/richtaur.github.io/src/post/game-design-principles.md

 Game components utilize each other instead of building on top of them.
 Think in-game explosion entities over band-aiding some explosion system into the game.

-## Diegetic
+## Diegetic UI

-When possible, prefer in-game elements instead of overlaid interfaces.
-Think having a core unit to protect instead of a player health bar, or the spinal cord health bar in **Dead Space**.
+When possible, attempt to represent data with in-game interfaces instead of overlaying UI.
+A great example is the spinal cord health bar in **Dead Space**.

 ## No modes